Chronology for the Development of

 November 5: Construction of a uranium isotope separation plant begins at Oak Ridge, Tennessee under General Leslie Groves.

 December 2: Enrico Fermi at the University of Chicago produces the first sustained and controlled nuclear reaction.
-Soon after, Bush gets FDR to approve expenditure of $400 million to develop the bomb.
+Soon after, Bush gets FDR to approve the expenditure of $400 million to develop the bomb.

 January: Planning begins for construction of reactors at Hanford, Washington to make plutonium for bombs under the direction of General Leslie Groves.

 March 15: Robert Oppenheimer moves the Manhattan Project to a secret laboratory at Los Alamos, New Mexico.

 April: The fundamental organization of Los Alamos is worked out with Oppenheimer and other scientists insisting upon open communication despite Groves’ desire for compartmentalization and secrecy.
 Seth Neddermeyer begins research on implosion.
 Concurrently, explosion techniques are worked on.
 The University of California is contracted with to manage Los Alamos, as it still does.

 July 4: Neddermeyer conducts the first implosion experiments.